vndeguzman/iona-cat-app/README.md

 - Explore random cat images.
 - Select and explore specific cat breeds.
 - View details of each cat image.
+- Deduplicates displayed images based on the content hash.

 Note: Make sure you have an internet connection to fetch cat images from the API.